FongX777/hotel-booking-ddd/src/booking/adapter/controller/README.md

 # Controller

 Controller is at Interface Adapter Layer and aims to decouple the relationship between IO layer and Use Case Layer.
+One good thing about the controller is that you can change the web framework whatever you like without affecting the inner layer.
+For example, I can easily switch the web framework from [ExpressJS](https://www.npmjs.com/package/express) to [koaJS](https://www.npmjs.com/package/koa) or even [GrahpQL](https://www.npmjs.com/package/graphql) easily by just adding it to the outer layer.

 Reference to this [article][ca-article] from [Clean Architecture][ca-book]: